michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.3.5
+Added a crafting workbench that is the only way to craft now.
+Removable with the axe and placeable with Y.

 ### Alpha 1.3.4
 Had to fix a bug with the saplings.
 They kept dipping into the negatives after planting all of them and would let you endlessly plant them.
 I managed to solve that problem, and now, they also actually